got-agents/agents/12-factor-agents-2.md

 This separation allows each part of the system to do what it does best, creating agents that are truly useful rather than merely impressive demos.

+As we look to the future, we see these principles becoming even more important.
+As LLM capabilities continue to advance, the bottleneck in agent development will shift from "can the model understand this task?" to "can we build reliable systems around these models?"
+The teams that master these engineering challenges will be the ones that successfully deploy AI agents that create lasting business value.

-As we continue to evolve this architecture, we're finding that these principles scale well across different domains and use cases.
-Whether you're building customer service agents, internal tools, or complex workflow automation, the 12-Factor approach provides a solid foundation.
+Whether you're building customer service agents, internal tools, or complex workflow automation, the 12-Factor approach provides a solid foundation that will scale with both your ambitions and the rapidly evolving capabilities of foundation models.